Evje og Hornnes Municipality: History

-The Flåt mine in Evje og Hornnes municipality was Europe's largest nickel mine for a period.
+The Flåt mine in Evje og Hornnes Municipality was Europe's largest nickel mine for a period.
 Flåt mine came into operation in 1844 as a copper mine.
 From 1872 until 1946 it was mined for nickel.
 At the point operations were terminated, it was 422 m deep (reaching below sea level).
 Over 3 million tons of ore were removed and refined into 14,500 t of copper and 20000 t of nickel.
 Local mining technology and mine history can be seen at the museum at Fennefoss, just outside of the village of Evje.

 Evjemoen was a Norwegian military camp in use from 1912 to 2002.
 The camp lies south of Evje, on the eastern shore of the river Otra.
 From 1953 to 1995, Evjemoen was used as a training area for Infanteriets øvingsavdeling II (IØ2).
 The camp was retired in December 2002.

 Geography

-Evje og Hornnes is bordered by the municipalities of Bygland and Froland to the northeast and by Birkenes and Iveland to the southeast.
-To the west it is bounded by Åseral and Lyngdal and to the south by Lindesnes and Vennesla municipalities.
+Evje og Hornnes Municipality is bordered by Bygland Municipality and Froland Municipality to the northeast and by Birkenes Municipality and Iveland Municipality to the southeast.
+To the west it is bounded by Åseral Municipality and Lyngdal Municipality and to the south by Lindesnes Municipality and Vennesla Municipality.

-The Otra river which flows through Evje og Hornnes is the largest river in the Sørlandet district.
-It flows from the Setesdalsheiene mountains to the north in Bykle municipality down to the municipality of Kristiansand in the south.
+The Otra river, which flows through Evje og Hornnes Municipality, is the largest river in the Sørlandet district.
+It flows from the Setesdalsheiene mountains to the north in Bykle Municipality down to Kristiansand Municipality in the south.
 The lake Kilefjorden is part of the Otra river, along the southern part of the municipality.

-The lake Gyvatn is located along the border with Bygland and Åseral.
-The lake Høvringsvatnet is located about 10 km northeast of the municipal center of Evje.
+The lake Gyvatn is located along the border with Bygland Municipality and Åseral Municipality.
+The lake Høvringsvatnet is located about 10 km northeast of the village of Evje.
 The lake Byglandsfjorden has its southernmost point in the northern part of the municipality.
+The highest point in the municipality is the 789.88 m tall mountain Midtstrandnuten, on the northern border with Åseral Municipality.